Volunteer Programs in Guatemala

 Guatemala is known for its exceptional biodiversity and its stunning nature.
 It is also a land steeped in history, having been home to the great Mayan civilization for centuries before being colonized by the Spanish.
 This combination makes it one of Central America’s most appealing destinations for culture buffs, animal lovers, and adventure seekers.

-However, years of conflict have left their mark in this Central American nation.
-Though things have been steadily improving since the civil war ended in 1996, poverty remains high and development slow.
+However, years of conflict have left their mark on this Central American nation.
+Though things have been steadily improving since the civil war ended in 1996, poverty remains high and development is slow.
 Volunteers to Guatemala have the opportunity to make a real contribution to the growth and recovery of the country, whether it be by preserving its wildlife or helping its people prosper.

 Guatemala has the lowest literacy rate in Central America and one of the highest poverty rates.
 Combined with the environmental challenges it faces due to global warming and deforestation, the country faces a series of unique problems that volunteers can help with.